visoca/SNP-and-genotype-calling/README.md

 #  mpileup
 #   * -q 20: filter out alignments with mapping quality <20
 #   * -Q 20: filter bases with QS < 20
-#   * -P ILLUMINA: restrict to Illumina platform for indels
+#   * -P ILLUMINA: use Illumina platform for indels
 #   * -a FORMAT/DP,FORMAT/AD: output depth and allelic depth
 #  call
 #   * -m: use the multiallelic caller